stufro/stufro.com/_posts/2023-03-26-generating-pdfs-in-rails.md

 This gave me a good integration test to check that a .zip file was served up to the user, with the correct file name.

-I also wrote some unit tests around the last which generates the ZIP content.
+I also wrote some unit tests around the class which generates the ZIP content.
 These simply check that the ZIP output stream receives the correct method calls with the right parameters

 ```ruby